 The Rocky Valley walk is quite famous in these parts and it’s close proximity to the surfing mecca of Newquay means that it gets plenty of footfall all year around.
 I have only ever been there once when there was no one but me and a three-legged dog.
 (And that’s another story.)

 Part way up the valley is the ruin of a mill and it is behind this roofless shell on the cool, damp rock face that you find the carvings.

-They are easy to miss but once you spot them I think they are fascinating.
-I have traced their gentle curves many times with my eye and my finger, it feels like a game and a spell.
-There is a plaque above which claims they date from the bronze age (probably) but in actual fact their origin is a complete mystery.
+They are easy to miss but once you spot them they are pretty fascinating.
+I have traced their gentle curves many times with my eye and my finger, it feels like a forgotten game or a spell somehow.

 During the 18th century mazes such as these saw a bit of a revival, it is unclear why but the labyrinth pattern started to pop up all over the place, in architecture and in gardens and in other odd locations too.

 Above is a picture of me and a friend in the 1990s at the Troy Town maze on St Agnes island in the Isles of Scilly.
 The seven ring maze pattern is not particular to these parts it is common throughout Europe and it has been said that they were built on sea shores to protect sailors by sending them fair winds.

-I do feel that the sign that is there now is a little misleading however and could perhaps do with a bit of an update to leave their provenience a more open to thought and perhaps our imagination.
+I do feel that the plaque that is there now could be seen as is a little misleading and could perhaps do with a bit of an update to leave the mazes provenience a bit more open to individual consideration and perhaps our imagination.

 I provide all the content on this blog completely free, there’s no subscription fee.
 If however you enjoy my work and would like to contribute something towards helping me keep researching Cornwall’s amazing history and then sharing it with you then you can donate below.
 Thank you!